syedmiran-38/SL-Lab/README.md

 JavaScript can be used to perform various transformations and calculations on data input by users.
 In this experiment, an HTML page is designed with a text input for numbers and a button to trigger the conversion.
 JavaScript is used to convert the number into words, and CSS is used to style the resulting text.
 The conversion handles numbers up to 3 digits and displays them in a formatted manner.

+### Experiment 7: PHP Sum of Digits and Palindrome Check
+This experiment includes two parts: one that calculates the sum of digits of a number and another that checks if a number is a palindrome using PHP.

+**File name**: `sum_and_palindrome.php`

+#### Description

+PHP is a server-side scripting language used for web development.
+This experiment demonstrates two common operations in PHP:

+- **Sum of Digits**: The first part calculates the sum of digits of a given number.
+This is done by extracting each digit using a loop and summing them up.
+- **Palindrome Check**: The second part checks whether a given number is a palindrome.
+A palindrome is a number that reads the same backward as forward.
+The function reverses the number and compares it to the original to determine if it is a palindrome.

 ## Lessons Learned

 Through these experiments, students will learn: